-- 1. Student teams will develop a school lunch entrée recipe (yield of 6 servings) that meets the USDA National School Lunch Program requirements (high school) and includes 3 meal components (Meat/Meat Alternate, Grain, and Vegetable or Fruit), at least 2 North Carolina grown ingredients, and 1 USDA Food item.
+- 1. Student teams will develop a school lunch entrée recipe (yield of 6 servings) that meets the USDA National School Lunch Program requirements (high school) and includes 3 meal components, at least 2 North Carolina grown ingredients, and 1 USDA Food item.
+The recipes must include a Meat/Meat Alternate (2-ounce equivalent), Grain (2-ounce equivalent), and a Fruit or Vegetable (at least 1⁄2 cup) component.
 Recipes must be replicable by School Nutrition professionals for school meals.
 Teams must conduct taste tests with their student peers and incorporate the feedback into the recipe.
-Students must calculate a cost per serving and nutrient analysis for their recipe.
+Students must calculate the cost per serving and nutrient analysis for their recipe.
 The recipes developed must be able to be prepared, plated, and presented by teams within the 90-minute time limit. - 2.
 Teams will submit the online Submission Form, Application, Recipe Photo and completed and signed NCJCC Permission and Release Forms.
 The Application includes team information, recipe ingredients and steps, nutrient analysis, and cost analysis. - 3.
 A recipe review panel will review and score submissions based on established criteria.
 The NCJCC recipe review panel will check recipes for inclusion of 3 meal components, 2 local ingredients, and 1 USDA Food item along with adherence to National School Lunch Program requirements and NCJCC guidelines.
 The NCJCC reserves the right, upon review, to reject recipes or ask for adjustment. - 4.
 Teams are required to view brief videos/presentations on the following: School Nutrition, Farm to School, North Carolina agricultural products and USDA commodities, and Kitchen and Food Safety. - 5.
 Points will be awarded based on completion of the required action steps, timely submission of the application, and the quality of the recipe and application submitted.
 Up to eight finalist teams will be selected.